Pop-up notes are active on this page - Click any note number to view|

 of the Post Office's needs.
 Already though, the need to move into larger, automated exchanges had been identified and development had commenced accordingly.
 But the decisions - and resulting demand - in that area were a few years away so, in the meantime,

-the company kept its facilities busy by developing a range of crystal sets and valve radios as well as specialist telephone equipment for mines and railway use.
+the company kept its facilities busy by developing a range of crystal sets, valve radios, headphones and loudspeakers as well as specialist telephone equipment for mines and railway use.

 In 1918, John William Ullett retired from his position as Works Manager.
 He had been key to the successful development of the Beeston factory and, indeed, had become recognised as an expert in the development of production facilities and the systems